-This recipe is inspired by a dish from that dynamic brotherly duo, Matt and Ted Lee.
-I think of them as the Donny and Marie of the food world.
-Not because they have huge Chiclet teeth and big hair, but because, to paraphrase an Osmond lyric, they’re a little bit country, a little NYC.
-They split their time between Charleston, SC, and New York, which imbues their cooking and their sensibilities with tradition and innovation.
+We’re a little bit country, a little NYC.
+We split our time between Charleston, SC, and New York, which imbues our cooking and sensibilities with tradition and innovation.
 This creamy panna cotta is a perfect example.
-They borrow the main ingredients from the mint julep—that iconic, cool concoction so intrinsically associated with the Kentucky Derby—and mix them up in a light and elegant panna cotta—a beloved dessert of Italy.
+We’ve borrowed the main ingredients from the mint julep—that iconic, cool concoction so intrinsically associated with the Kentucky Derby—and mix them up in a light and elegant panna cotta—a beloved dessert of Italy.
 The result?
-Minty, creamy spoonfuls of lightness laced with the faintest oaky notes of vanilla from the finest Kentucky bourbon.
-So make a batch, don your finest millinery creations, and lounge about as you revel in the Kentucky Derby, cheering on your chosen thoroughbred between satiny mouthfuls of this amazing creation.–David Leite
+Minty, creamy spoonfuls of lightness laced with the faintest oaky notes of vanilla from the finest Kentucky bourbon.–Matt and Ted Lee

 - 3 tablespoons room-temperature water